 - That the company will supply and insure the necessary equipment.
 The equipment remains the company’s property and is not to be used for private purposes.

-- That the company will supply and pay for a telephone line and provide internet connection for business use.
+- That the company will supply and pay for a telephone and internet connection for business use.

 - That the employee must comply with relevant health and safety and security guidelines.
 The company will pay any costs involved.